 Following that were a ton of other experiences that were equally amazing, or close to it.
 I have a rare adoption story, one full of love and happiness.
 They took my parents into their family and treated them as their own.
 It didn’t matter to them that my parents weren’t biologically related to them.
 They didn’t care; they were family.
 My grandma threw a huge party the first time my mom and I went down there to visit.
 We met aunts, uncles, great aunts, great uncles, my grandpa, nephews, cousins, second cousins, third cousins, and a bunch of other types of cousins who I can’t even begin to explain how we’re related.
 There was even another adoptee!
 A cousin of mine adopted by my great aunt, grandma’s sister.
 One of my great aunts baked a cake for me, welcoming me to the family, and my birth father Rick wrote a speech.
 It was an emotional trip, for everyone.

 My mom and I regrettably became very distanced after that.
 I could not understand what she was going through, just as she couldn’t understand what I was going through.
 We fought a lot in the months following.
 We didn’t speak for two to three weeks after that trip because we had an enormous fight in the hotel the night before we left.
 Neither of us could use proper words for how we were feeling.
 She was fearful, terrified of losing me.
 I was angry with her, furious because she was acting possessive, jealous, and scared, and I was baffled.
 I thought, how could she possibly believe I would ever leave her?
-Why does my happy reunion with my biological family equate to abandoning her in her mind?
+Why did my happy reunion with my biological family equate to abandoning her in her mind?

 It was rough.
 And it got worse when my ex and I broke up because she was close with him and because I’ve always been such a private person, never opening up about my private life.
 That has always bothered her.
 She wanted a daughter who would confide in her, but I couldn’t.
 I wasn’t allowed to make mistakes in my family.
-I was punished severely for them.

 My break up with my ex threw her.
 We fought harder than ever before.
 This was why we started going to therapy together, something that I was previously against because I had been forced into therapy for most of my life.
 I had over-coupled negative experiences with therapy because I didn’t want to be there and I didn’t have a choice.
 But this helped us, immensely.
 We both got to say what we needed to each other in front of a mediator, and our relationship drastically improved.